 ST. PAUL – This Apostle was a master logician, a lawyer, a Pharisee, from a wealthy and influential family in Israel – a man who had everything according to the standards of this world.
-Hear, then, his own statement of his estimation of it: “I esteem all things to be a loss, an account of the excellency of the knowledge of the Anointed Jesus my Lord; on whose account I suffered the loss of all things, and consider them to be vile refuse, so that I may gain Christ.”
-(Phil.
-3:8, Dia.)
-If this statement be true – and even his critics do not dispute it – then his sincerity is not to be doubted.
+Hear, then, his own statement of his estimation of it: “I esteem all things to be loss, on account of the excellency of the knowledge of the anointed Jesus my Lord; (on whose account I suffered the loss of all things, and consider them to be vile refuse, so that 1 may gain Christ.”) – Phil.
+3:8, Dia.
+If this statement be true and even his critics do not dispute it – then his sincerity is not to be doubted.
 It is contrary to all human logic and thinking that a man should perpetrate fraud to bring great loss upon himself; so we are forced to the evident conclusion that Paul must be classed with those “holy men of old who spake as they were moved by the Holy Spirit.”

 CONCLUSION – With this sort of evidence to guide us, we ask in wonder why the Jews have not raised the same questions.
-With the many keen and brilliant men in their nation since the dispersion in AD 70, it is one of the marvels of the Age that such overwhelming logic should not have persuaded them to inquire into the matter.
-St. Paul did recognize this situation, and he offers the proper answer: “Brethren [addressed to the Gentiles], that you may not be conceited with yourselves, I wish you not to be ignorant of this secret, that blindness in part is happened to Israel.”
+With the many keen and brilliant men in their nation since the dispersion in 70 AD, it is one of the marvels of the Age that such overwhelming logic should not have persuaded them to inquire into the matter.
+St. Paul did recognize this situation, and he offers the proper answer: “Brethren (addressed to the Gentiles), that you may not be conceited with yourselves, I wish you not to be ignorant of this secret, that blindness in part is happened to Israel.”
 (Rom.
 11:25) In Psa.
-107:17 David has offered a proper appraisal of their situation: “Fools because of their transgression [they crucified the Lord of Glory], and because of their iniquities [sins against the Mosaic Law Covenant], are afflicted.”
-All plainly in evidence during this entire Age since AD 70.
+107:17 David has offered a proper appraisal of their situation: “Fools because of their transgression (they crucified the Lord of Glory), and because of their iniquities (sins against the Mosaic Law Covenant), are afflicted.”
+All plainly in evidence during this entire Age since 70 AD.

 THE BIBLE’S AUTHENTICITY

 There is no original text of the Hebrew Old Testament.
 The originals had been scrupulously preserved by the Jewish priests, so much so that they would have given their lives to preserve them; but Nebuchadnezzar and his army were more than the priests could withstand.
-Therefore, when he overcame Jerusalem in the Fall of 607 B.C., the sacred writings suffered at his hands, as did also the sacred vessels of the temple.
-“He broke down the walls of Jerusalem...
-And took Seraiah the chief priest, and Zephaniah the second priest, and the three keepers of the door, and the principal scribe... and three–score men of the people... and slew them at Riblah.”
+Therefore, when he overcame Jerusalem in the fall of 607 BC, the sacred writings suffered at his hands, as did also the sacred vessels of the temple.
+“He burnt the house of the Lord, and the king’s house, and every great man’s house..... and broke down the walls of Jerusalem....
+And took Seraiah the chief priest, and Zephaniah the second priest, and the three keepers of the door, and the principal scribe... and threescore men of the people.... and slew them at Riblah.”
 (2 Kgs.
-25:9–21) This account tells what was done with the sacred vessels: they were demolished and carried away to Babylon for their intrinsic value.
+25:9-21) This account tells what was done with the sacred vessels: they were demolished and carried away to Babylon for their intrinsic value.
 But nothing at all is said about the sacred writings.

-However, it would seem reasonable that some zealous keeper of those writings did succeed in preserving them, because the Massoretes, who were Hebrew scholars during the years AD 450 to 900, worked on the writings then in existence and produced what is commonly known as the Massoretic text.
+However, it would seem reasonable that some zealous keeper of those writings did succeed in preserving them, because the Massoretes, who were Hebrew scholars during the years 450 to 900 AD, worked on the writings then in existence, and produced what is commonly known as the Massoretic text.
 After they completed their work, they destroyed all other texts, leaving only the product of their own minds.
-But it seems they did a commendable job, so much so that Dr. C. D. Ginsberg used their work in his recension of the Hebrew Bible, the latter being one of the foremost of Old Testament translations.
+But it seems they did a commendable job, so much so that Dr. C. D. Ginsberg used their work in his rescension of the Hebrew Bible, the latter being one of the foremost of Old Testament translations.

 Then there is also the Septuagint, which is a Greek version of the Old Testament from the original Hebrew.
 It is so-called because 70 (actually 72) learned Hebrews at Alexandria, Egypt, undertook in 285 BC to produce the Greek copy.
 All things considered, it is the most valuable of all translations of the Old Testament – with many marginal notes, some of which are valuable, but some self-evidently wrong, in view of information now available.
 Jesus and the Apostles quoted from the Septuagint, but they corrected it when necessary – when it contradicted well-established teachings.

-A s for the New Testament, the three oldest manuscripts are the Vatican, the Sinaitic and the Alexandrine.
-The Vatican (dating about AD 250) is in the Vatican Library in Rome and considered the Roman Church’s richest treasure.
+As for the New Testament, the three oldest manuscripts are the Vatican, the Sinaitic and the Alexandrian.
+The Vatican (dating about 250 AD) is in the Vatican Library in Rome, and considered the Roman Church’s richest treasure.
 The other two (about 100 years later than the Vatican) are both in England.
-There is also the Vulgate (about AD 400), which is the Latin translation, by Jerome.
+There is also the Vulgate (about 400 AD), which is the Latin, by Jerome.
 Another very influential translation is the one by Martin Luther.
 There are many others, of course, but we shall not now detail them.

 THE BIBLE’S VERACITY